ln-komandur/linux-utils/Reinstall-Lubuntu20-04.md

 ## Create the second user
 ### Use the same username as the previous installation
-1. `useradd seconduser`
-2. `sudo useradd seconduser # It might be better to use adduser command.
-But useradd worked here.`
-3. `sudo passwd seconduser`
+1. `sudo adduser seconduser # Provide username, password, Name of User, etc. when prompted`
-4. `sudo chsh -s /bin/bash seconduser # Set bash as the shell for the second user too`
+2. `sudo chsh -s /bin/bash seconduser # Set bash as the shell for the second user too`

 ### Add the second user to group of the first user to share common files
 `sudo gpasswd -a seconduser firstuser`